How do I apply for Universal Credit?

 If you are already getting Universal Credit when you are told your life is expected to end within 12 months you can report this in your online account.
 You may then receive a higher amount of Universal Credit depending on how much you were already getting.

-You may also be able to get Personal Independence Payment (PIP) to help with day to day living costs.
+You may also be able to get Adult Disability Payment to help with your day to day living costs.

 Sanctions